1301 Computer Literacy (3-0). Overview of concepts, terminologies, hardware and software used in computers and networking.

 3344 Computer Architecture (3-0).
 Study of the hardware components of a computer system and survey of various computer architectures.
 Topics may include instruction set design, computer arithmetic, and microprogramming.
 Prerequisite: Computer Science 3304.

 3352 Theory of Algoirthms (3-0).
 An in-depth study of computer algorithms, including those for hash tables, trees and graphs; analysis of time and space requirements of algorithms; NP-completeness and undecidability of problems.
-Prequisite: Computer Science 2305.
+Prerequisite: Computer Science 2305.
 Co-requisite: Mathematics 2305.

 3371 Computer Game Development I (3-0).
 Introduction to the design and implementation of computer games, including real-time graphics, audio and interactive multimedia programming techniques.
 Prerequisite: Computer Science 2305.

 3372 Handheld Game Development (3-0).
 Computer game development for one or more handheld computing devices.
 Programming topics include graphics, audio, user interfaces and development tools.
 Other topics may include content creation, developer workflow, hardware acceleration and power management.
-Prequisite: Computer Science 2305.
+Prerequisite: Computer Science 2305.

 4091 Research: 1 to 6.
 A specialized course providing research opportunities for superior students majoring in computer science.
 Prerequisite: Senior standing and consent of the program director is required.